lxl66566/rust-simple-release/README.md

 **Extremely simple all-in-one** release for your rust project!

 This CI is for small and middle rust project, which doesn't need complex CI/CD.
-It supports rust workspace, but only allows build and upload from one package. (request features if you want more packages to build :) And it support to build multi features and bins.
+It supports rust workspace, but only allows build and upload from one package. (request features if you want more packages to build :) And it supports building multi features and bins.

-**You don't need to worry about openssl deps, this action will solve it.** Just add `openssl = { version = "0", features = ["vendored"] }` to your `Cargo.toml`.
+**You don't need to worry about openssl deps, this action will solve it.** Just add `openssl = { version = "0", features = ["vendored"] }` to your `Cargo.toml`. (`vendored` is necessary)

-If you are using nightly or other toolchains, please add it to `rust-toolchain.toml`.
+If you are using nightly or other channels, please add it to `rust-toolchain.toml`.

-This action will automatically setup rust dev environment, and other tools like `cargo-zigbuild`.
-We don't use containers, so if you have other dependencies, just install them before running this action.
+This action will automatically setup rust dev environment, and other tools like `cargo-zigbuild`. **It doesn't use containers**, so if you have other dependencies, just install and config them before running this action.

 ## Usage